Before you buy or sell, remember to ask the right questions. The more information you have, the more confident you will be.

 As I seller can I bid on my own Lots?

-Vendors may not bid on for any Lot or Lots they have entered for Auction.
-If so this will result in the Vendors being charged all Commission lost on the sale/invoice amount.
+Consignors are not permitted to bid on any lot(s) they have entered for Auction.
+In the event this happens, the consignor will be charged all commission lost on the sale/invoice amount.

 What if my items do not sell?